cakephp/docs/en/appendices/4-1-migration-guide.rst

 * Log messages can now contain ``{foo}`` style placeholders.
 These placeholders will be replaced by values from the ``$context`` parameter if available.

+ORM
+---

+* The ORM now triggers an ``Model.afterMarshal`` event which is triggered after each entity is marshaled from request data.

 TestSuite
 ---------